Perception Is All You Need

 When fiction feels ordinary

-These dynamics matter most when perception is still forming.
+And these dynamics matter most when perception is still forming.

 Children today encounter content that blends fiction and realism in ways that were uncommon not long ago.
 Videos of animals talking, or driving cars are playful, but increasingly convincing.
 Even adults sometimes hesitate before deciding what's real.

-Children don’t form beliefs based on intention.
+And children don't form beliefs based on intention.
 They form them based on exposure.
 Repeated impressions become priors, and priors eventually become baseline assumptions about how the world works.

 And this is not new — when I was a kid, I thought certain animals behaved a certain way because of National Geographic, because of the narrations that told me so.

-Once something settles into that baseline, correction doesn’t feel like clarification.
+Once something settles into that baseline, correction doesn't feel like clarification.
 It feels like disruption.
+Like someone is telling you the world you knew was wrong.
+And for a kid, that's a lot to process.

 Perception across generations

-Perceptual frames don’t stop with individuals.
+And perceptual frames don't stop with individuals.
 They persist across generations.

 What feels impossible in one generation can feel obvious in the next.
 Language shifts, categories change, and ideas that once seemed unthinkable slowly become ordinary.
+I think about this a lot, how the things I take for granted would have been incomprehensible to my grandparents, and how the same will probably be true for my own assumptions when seen from the future.

 Reality changes through discoveries and inventions, but it also changes through the gradual replacement of perceptual frameworks over time.
+The world doesn't just get updated with new facts.
+The lens through which we look at it shifts too.

 A reconstruction of an early human ancestor.